sid1993/mitiq/docs/source/guide/guide-getting-started.rst

 Back-ends are abstracted to functions called ``executors`` that always accept a quantum program, sometimes accept other arguments, and always return an expectation value as a float.
-You can see some examples of different executors for common packages :ref:`here <guide-executors>` and in this getting started.
+You can see some examples of different executors for common packages :ref:`in the guide on executors <guide-executors>` and in this getting started.
 If your quantum programming interface of choice can be used to make a Python function with this type, then it can be used with mitiq.

 Error Mitigation with Zero-Noise Extrapolation